-Workstream 2023/24 Update on progress Workstream Sustainable Development Strategy 2023/24 Update on progress The Action Plan for period 2022/2027 is underway across all five pillars.
-Some highlights of progress against the plan include: Education & Empowerment: over 1,800 staff have undertaken Carbon Literacy Training to the end of March 2024 (this is a mixture of facilitated sessions and e-learning package); Education & Empowerment: the new Energy Savings interactive tool was launched in collaboration with the Energy Savings trust and will help householders lower their energy bills and make their home more comfortable; Health & Wellbeing: Over 10,000 trees planted in the 2023/24 planting season against a target of 5,500; Sustainable Transport: From May 2023, Direct Labour Organisation have introduced 10 electric vans into their fleet through an investment of over £400,000; Sustainable Transport: Collaboration with local Councils continues on a pilot Electric Vehicle charging point scheme; Built Environment: The Rural-Led Energy Transition (RULET) Pilot Project is complete on 10 homes; Built Environment: Construction of six new low carbon homes commenced onsite in January 2024 with homes in Strabane, Dunmurry, Sion Mills, Dungannon and Antrim areas receiving upgrades; Built Environment: Construction of six new low carbon homes commenced onsite in 2023/2024; Sustainable Communities: £200k budget allocated for social enterprise grants in 2023/2024; Sustainable Communities: From April 2023 to March 2024, the Oil Savings Network facilitated a total of 15,012 tentative orders, amounting to over 4,067,050 litres of oil.
-Average savings per 200Is is £20.; Modern Methods of Construction / Low Energy Pilot end of 2024.
-Housing Executive's innovative scheme for six Passive House homes at Ballysillan started on site in November 2023 and is anticipated to be completed in summer 2024.
+Workstream 2023/24 Update on progress Sustainable Development The Action Plan for period 2022/2027 is underway across all five pillars.
+Strategy Some highlights of progress against the plan include: Education & Empowerment: over 1,800 staff have undertaken Carbon Literacy Training to the end of March 2024 (this is a mixture of facilitated sessions and e-learning package); Education & Empowerment: the new Energy Savings interactive tool was launched in collaboration with the Energy Savings trust and will help householders lower their energy bills and make their home more comfortable; Health & Wellbeing: Over 10,000 trees planted in the 2023/24 planting season against a target of 5,500; Sustainable Transport: From May 2023, Direct Labour Organisation have introduced 10 electric vans into their fleet through an investment of over £400,000; Sustainable Transport: Collaboration with local Councils continues on a pilot Electric Vehicle charging point scheme; Built Environment: The Rural-Led Energy Transition (RULET) Pilot Project is complete on 10 homes; in Strabane, Dunmurry, Sion Mills, Dungannon and Antrim areas receiving upgrades; Built Environment: Construction of six new low carbon homes commenced onsite in 2023/2024; Sustainable Communities: £200k budget allocated for social enterprise grants in 2023/2024; Sustainable Communities: From April 2023 to March 2024, the Oil Savings Network facilitated a total of 15,012 tentative orders, amounting to over 4,067,050 litres of oil.
+Average savings per 200ls is £20.; Governance: Organisation Climate Adaptation Plan is underway and is due to complete by the end of 2024.
+Modern Methods of Construction / Low Energy Pilot Housing Executive's innovative scheme for six Passive House homes at Ballysillan started on site in November 2023 and is anticipated to be completed in summer 2024.
 Cavity Wall Insulation (CWI) Following the launch of our CWI Action Plan in March 2022, the Housing Executive has developed a new extraction/refill process and has replaced CWI in a small number of their homes through a range of schemes.
 The Housing Executive has also prepared an initial CWI replacement programme that will see such work undertaken to some 9,000 homes in the next three years.
 NI Energy Advice Service and Oil Savings Network Service From April 2023 to March 2024, the Oil Savings Network facilitated a total of 15,012 tentative orders, amounting to over 4,067,050 litres of oil.